cascadiajs/2018.cascadiajs.com/src/markdown/preparing-for-cascadia.md

 ## Meals

 **Breakfast** - If you're a breakfast person, make sure to grab a bite on your way into the Amazon Meeting Center.
+Check out [Top Pot Doughnuts](https://www.yelp.com/biz/top-pot-doughnuts-seattle), [Biscuit B**ch](https://www.yelp.com/biz/biscuit-bitch-seattle-9), and [Cherry Street Coffee](https://www.yelp.com/biz/cherry-street-coffee-house-seattle-3).

 **Lunch** - Lunch is being catered on both days.
 We will publish the menu shortly.
 If menu doesn't work for you, please take a moment to research lunch options neaby.
-There are dozens of great places to eat with a 5-10 walk of the Amazon Meeting Center.
+There are dozens of great places to eat with a 5-10 walk of the Amazon Meeting Center, including [Marination](https://www.yelp.com/biz/marination-seattle-2), [Urban Sushi](https://www.yelp.com/biz/urban-sushi-kitchen-seattle) and [Potbelly Sandwiches](https://www.yelp.com/biz/potbelly-sandwich-shop-seattle-9).

 **Dinner** - We've included time in the schedule for folks to get dinner in between the talks ending and the evening event beginning.
 Please consider making reservations for dinner so that you're spending more time enjoying food with friends and less time walking around looking for an open table.
+We like [RN74](https://www.yelp.com/biz/rn74-seattle), [Lola](https://www.yelp.com/biz/lola-seattle), [Shaker and Spear](https://www.yelp.com/biz/shaker-and-spear-seattle-2), [Local 360](https://www.yelp.com/biz/local-360-seattle-2), [Radiator Whiskey](https://www.yelp.com/biz/radiator-whiskey-seattle) and [Matt's in the Market](https://www.yelp.com/biz/matts-in-the-market-seattle).

 ## Code of Conduct